 Not all nonprofit corporations last forever.
-Among other possibilities, a nonprofit may close because it’s no longer able to get necessary funding, the directors or members have irreconcilable differences, or the organization simply decides that it’s met its goals and no longer needs to exist.
-Whatever the underlying reason, if you choose to close down a Montana nonprofit corporation, you’ll need to go through a process called dissolution.
+No matter the underlying reason to closing down your Montana nonprofit corporation, you will need to go through a process called dissolution.
 Dissolution requires a vote or other formal authorization, the filing of key documents with government agencies, and a group of other tasks collectively known as winding up the corporation.

 The specific steps for closing a nonprofit organization will vary depending on several basic facts.
 Bearing that in mind, this article is limited in the following ways: